davidstutz/kohana-green/guide/green/rules.md

 	));
 	$rule->save();

-This example expects you to extend the provided model the following way:
+This example expects that the provided model has been extended the following way:

 	class Model_Rule extends Model_Green_Rule